 - Reduce ad spending via improved organic search rankings – These savings may not impact a support department directly, but it will be one your business development group will love and can help you get organizational buy-in for a self-service solution.
 Simply put, why pay for online ads when you can rank organically in search engines for free?
 A properly configured self-service portal can do just that and will show up in search engines for a wide array of topics.
 Adding humanity to your self-service information also goes a long way in making sure the content does well in search engines.
 This indexing of your content can not only help your current customers but will show potential customers that you offer these services when they search for information.
 With this said, it’s always good to have contact information on your self-service pages for anyone reading them to reach out to talk to your company.
 Make sure the contact information is general enough that even if the inquiry isn’t from a customer you can easily and seamlessly pass it on to the sales team for them to follow up.
 This is just one example of how self-service can help save money on lead generation costs for your company.

-In short, self-service helps you save time and money by decreasing the total amount of staff needed to resolve current customer issues, making support staff happier, and assisting in the sales and information processes.
+In short, customer self-service helps you save time and money by decreasing the total amount of staff needed to resolve current customer issues, making support staff happier, and assisting in the sales and information processes.
 In the future, don’t be surprised if more companies look to add or bolster their self-service solutions to be even more customized for their audience.
 This will likely be done by providing personalized content and anticipating future needs to make sure your customers have the right information when and where they need it.